preheader text examples

 For example:

-• Preheader: Come to BigStore before it’s too late
+• Preheader text: Come to BigStore before it’s too late

-Even for subscribers who don’t open that particular email, BigStore has reminded anyone who sees the email in their inbox that BigStore exists, and that they’re a great choice for Christmas shopping.
+Even for subscribers who don’t open that particular email, BigStore has reminded everyone on their email list that BigStore exists, and that they’re a great choice for Christmas shopping.
 It plants a seed.
 Much like a display ad, billboard, or certain TV commercials can do.

 10. Use emojis in preview text